We are often asked, how do I check if my WordPress site has been hacked?

 10. Suspicious Scheduled Tasks

 Web servers allow users to set up cron jobs.
 These are scheduled tasks that you can add to your server.
-WordPress itself uses cron to setup scheduled tasks like publishing scheduled posts, deleting old comments from trash, and so on.
+WordPress itself uses cron to set up scheduled tasks like publishing scheduled posts, deleting old comments from trash, and so on.

 11. Hijacked Search Results

-The hacker has again exploited a backdoor to inject malicious code which modifies your site data in a way that it is visible only to search engines.
+The hacker has again exploited a backdoor to inject malicious code that modifies your site data in a way that it is visible only to search engines.

 12. Popups or Pop Under Ads on Your Website

 These types of hacks are trying to make money by hijacking your website’s traffic and showing them their own spam ads.

 They only appear to the users visiting from search engines.
-Pop under ads open in new window and remain unnoticeable by users.
+Pop-under ads open in a new window and remain unnoticeable by users.

 Securing and Fixing Your Hacked WordPress Site

 Cleaning up a hacked WordPress site can be incredibly painful and difficult.
-This is why we recommend you to let experts clean up your website.
+This is why we recommend you let experts clean up your website.

-It comes with 24/7 website monitoring and a powerful website application firewall, which blocks attacks before they even reach your website.
+Sucuri comes with 24/7 website monitoring and a powerful website application firewall, which blocks attacks before they even reach your website.
 Most importantly, they clean up your website if it ever gets hacked.